YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 VERSION, Version mismatch - This program must be recompiled

-Run Time Error: This indicates that the process attempted to activate a routine that was compiled with an incompatible version of YottaDB/GT.M.
+Run Time Error: This indicates that the process attempted to activate a routine that was compiled with an incompatible version of YottaDB.

-Action: Recompile the routine or use a compatible version of YottaDB/GT.M.
+Action: Recompile the routine or use a compatible version of YottaDB.

 ---------------------
 VIEWAMBIG